-Pedro Marum is as an artist, curator, and DJ based in Berlin.
+Pedro Marum is an artist, curator, and DJ based in Berlin.
 In his practice he explores the relationship between digital technologies and gender, queer, and feminist politics, focusing in particular on cybernetics, surveillance and capture technologies, and club culture.

 In 2010, he founded the Rabbit Hole collective, a cultural association that very quickly left a mark on the Portuguese capital by showcasing disruptive artistic production in the fields of performance, installation, DJing, concerts, and other disciplines.